Bansikah/CV/clnqup0lb00030al62j7cdsjw.md

 echo "Hello world"
 ```

+### Variables in bash

-Variables in Bash are used to store data that can be referenced and manipulated throughout a script.
+**Variables in bash referenced and manipulated throughout a script.
 They are created by assigning a value to a name, and the convention is to use uppercase letters.
 Variables can store numbers, letters, and other characters.
-To access the value of a variable, you use the syntax `$variable_name`.
-For example:
+To access the value of a variable, you use the syntax** `$variable_name`**.
+For example:**

 ```bash
 #!/bin/bash